apricotweave91483/misc/clink/README.md

 `clink.py` is a tiny C “linker” (really: a concatenator) that lets you keep reusable C helper code in a `C_Utils` folder and then generate a single final `.c` file.

-This is meant for small projects, experiments, and competitive-programming-style workflows where you want modular development but single-file output.

 ---

 ## Setup (recommended)